 But the parts I found most valuable did not cover specific techniques.
 They were about his new understanding of the nature of memory.

 Mnemonic techniques have little use outside of championships or high school exams.
 Memory champions use vivid, wacky images to encode facts in their minds.
 The way to remember more of our lives is to have more unusual experiences, not to focus on memorization.

 It is only recently that I have been able to even stick to a routine because I now have some stability in my life.
-When I traveled for a few months earlier in the year, every day was different.
+When I travelled for a few months earlier in the year, every day was different.
 I’d wake up in the morning with no sense of what the day ahead held.
 I could get lost in an unknown city.
 Or get some of my stuff stolen in a hostel.
 Or stumble across an interesting sight that held my attention for the rest of the day.
-Even the calm days were unusual, so they were kind of exciting.
-I would have continued with that if other events hadn't intervened.

 When I lived in the crappiest flat imaginable for a few months, it was hard to stick to a routine too.
 I didn’t know if I’d come home to no electricity, or broken plumbing, or a jammed front door, or some new thing that had gone wrong.
 I spent hours and hours each week trying to sort out the myriad problems with the place.
 It was unpleasant and made me miserable, but it prevented me from sinking into a comfort zone.

 Likewise, for the first six or so months of freelancing, I lived in fear of everything falling apart.
 My hands shook every time I emailed someone.
 Submitting work usually prompted a panic attack.
 A minor setback was the cause of a meltdown.
 Over time, I’ve developed more confidence and have a solid safety net.
 Freelancing never lets you get too comfortable — which is why I love it.
 But there is a big difference between sweeping emotional highs and lows, and a degree of self-assuredness.